sparisim/sergi_software_cardedeu/README.md

  "name": "Free Dam"
 }
 Updating - http://localhost:8080/updateBeer?beerId=1 - If exists update all values else eihter existing beer or other issue.
 In that case returning 404.
+- Example Request {
+ "manufacturer":"Damm",
+ "graduation":8,
+ "name": "Free Dam"
+}
 * delete http://localhost:8080/deleteCatalogueBeerId?beerId={beerId} Returns OK, if it has been removed, otherwise returns BAD_REQUEST

 **<u>Future</u>**

-Obviously, the api can be improved and new feautrs will be added in future versions
+* Obviously, the api can be improved and new feautrs will be added in future versions

-Due to deadline, for future versions, the logic in the controller, a service interface , a service implementation will be added.
+* Due to deadline, for future versions, the logic in the controller, a service interface , a service implementation will be added.
 Also, a criteria and a new module beers-common

-Also features and cucumber will be added.
+* Also features and cucumber will be added.
 A test containers library will be used to creating the necesary docker images to work properly.